nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 ## Build log

 The first step was to design and 3D print the case.
 There are a number of Dactyl Manuform model generators out there; I ended up using [this one](https://github.com/ibnuda/dactyl-keyboard/tree/refaktor) since it had a few extra features I wanted (e.g. wide pinky keys).
-Some design goals:
+Some things I was looking for in my design:

 - A key layout similar to the [ErgoDox EZ](https://ergodox-ez.com/) keyboards I already own
-- An aggressive tent angle (I went with π/8)
+- An aggressive tent angle (I went with π/8 = 22.5°)
 - [Hot-swap](https://en.wikipedia.org/wiki/Hot_swapping#Keyboards) sockets

 I gave up on the hot-swap sockets after failing to coax the generator script to produce valid hot-swap socket holders.
 I'm glad I did - in the end I don't think they would have worked anyway.

-Once I had a model I was happy with, I printed a draft version to get a feel for it!
+Once I had a model that looked good on the screen, I printed a draft version to see it in real life.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/draft.jpg' | relative_url }}" alt="A draft print of the right half" />